tercel-opensea/seaport/README.md

 - Fantom
 - RSK

-To deploy to a new EVM chain, follow the [steps outlined here](docs/Deployment.md).
+To deploy to a  EVM chain, follow the [steps outlined here](docs/Deployment.md).

 ## Diagram